 Transition D5:D0.
-The return to active video pixel data before the assertion of ENC\EN (as described in Section 2.7) indicates that HDCP Encryption has been disabled for this frame of active video data (i.e. indicates that ENC\DIS is true).
+If the Advance Cipher option is not enabled, the return to active video pixel data before the assertion of ENC_EN (as described in Section 2.7) indicates that HDCP Encryption has been disabled for this frame of active video data (i.e. indicates that ENC_DIS is true).

-Figure 3-3 illustrates the encryption function while using EESS as they relate to HSYNC, VSYNC, Video Data, Packet Data, and Encryption Status Signaling (ENC\EN, ENC\DIS).
+Figure 3-3 illustrates the encryption function while using EESS as they relate to HSYNC, VSYNC, Video Data, Packet Data, and Encryption Status Signaling (ENC_EN, ENC_DIS).
 This diagram is applicable to both HDCP Transmitters and HDCP Receivers.